 How is that possible?

 Quick Mill employs a system unlike any I’ve ever seen in a prosumer espresso machine.
-Inside the Silvano Evo, a 0.4 litre dedicated copper brew boiler is paired with a vibration pump to generate the necessary 9 bar of pressure for pulling espresso (1).
+Inside the Silvano Evo, a 0.4 liter dedicated copper brew boiler is paired with a vibration pump to generate the necessary 9 bar of pressure for pulling espresso (1).
 But instead of relying on this same boiler for steam, a thermoblock heater, also known as a steam bank, has its vibration pump.

 Because of the separate vibratory pumps, the Silvano allows for brewing and steaming simultaneously, which is remarkable at this price.
 Of course, there are pros and cons to using a steam bank versus a steam boiler, but I’ll discuss those further in the Milk Frothing section below.

 Along with being much more compact than a dual boiler, the boiler-and-thermoblock system has another big benefit.
-This machine can reach the ideal temperature and stabilise much faster than a typical prosumer machine.
+This machine can reach the ideal temperature and stabilize much faster than a typical prosumer machine.
 It only takes about 10 minutes from turn-on to ready to brew.

-This is excellent news for anyone with a rushed morning, as experts like professional barista Evangelos Koulougousidis agree that taking an extra minute or two to savour your espresso really lets you appreciate it (2).
+This is excellent news for anyone with a rushed morning, as experts like professional barista Evangelos Koulougousidis agree that taking an extra minute or two to savor your espresso really lets you appreciate it (2).

 With espresso, we have it in our mind that it’s something you [drink quickly] and go to work.
 You never spend the time to fully enjoy it, have the full experience.